microsoft/CNTK/Tests/EvalClients/CSEvalClient-CntkSln/README.md

-This folder contains the C# project file used by cntk.sln to build CSEvalClient.exe.
+This folder contains the C# project file used by cntk.sln to build CSEvalClient-CntkSln.exe.
 The C# source code used by the project is available in Examples\Evaluation\CSEvalClient.